QuickBooks MCP Server: The Complete Guide for 2026 (Local vs. Hosted)

 In ChatGPT: go to Settings → Apps → Create, name it, and paste the same URL.
 Sign in, pick your organization.
 Done.

 The full walkthrough with details for each client is in our setup guide for Claude and ChatGPT.
+We also have dedicated deep dives for ChatGPT, Microsoft Copilot and Copilot Studio, and agent frameworks like LangChain and CrewAI.

 What You Can Actually Do Once Connected